Southern Russia intervention: French plans

-After several weeks without receiving further instructions about his mission, Berthelot finally obtained more instructions on 21 November: the operation was to go beyond the occupation of Odesa and for this it would have three French and as many Greek divisions, in addition to a Romanian contingent that would be sent to him later.
+After several weeks without receiving further instructions about his mission, Berthelot finally obtained more instructions on 21 November: the operation was to go beyond the occupation of Odessa and for this it would have three French and as many Greek divisions, in addition to a Romanian contingent that would be sent to him later.
 Berthelot, who considered these forces insufficient to guarantee the success of the mission, suggested the inclusion of fifteen Romanian regiments, framed in mixed Franco-Romanian divisions, which made it necessary to increase the French forces by about seven or nine regiments.
 Both the support units and the artillery or the financing of these units would have to be borne by France.
 In December, he warned again of the likelihood of failure if the forces assigned to the campaign proved too meager, a view shared by Franchet d'Espèrey, who preferred to arm local anti-Bolshevik forces and limit French involvement to advisers.
 Finally the French Government, wishing to demobilize units and with other regions to attend to, did not approve of Berthelot's plan, and only sent part of a French division and some Greek units.
 The inclusion of these was due to Clemenceau's desire to use Allied rather than French troops wherever possible and to the availability of relatively fresh Greek forces, provided in exchange for promises of favourable consideration of Greek territorial claims at the Paris Peace Conference.

 Indeed, the Greek authorities promised the participation of forty-two thousand men, framed in three divisions of the I Army Corps, although only two of them—the 2nd and the 13th—were finally deployed in Ukrainian territory.
 The ground troops were joined by an allied squadron made up of French, British and Greek ships.

 Situation of the region on the eve of the intervention

-In November 1918, the German 7th Division reached Odesa—a city with a very mixed population, barely a fifth Ukrainian and a large number of Russians and Jews— to replace the retreating Austro-Hungarian forces.
+In November 1918, the German 7th Division reached Odessa—a city with a very mixed population, barely a fifth Ukrainian and a large number of Russians and Jews— to replace the retreating Austro-Hungarian forces.
 The unit was soon cut off from the rest of the country by the forces of the Ukrainian Directorate, who surrounded it.
 British and French warships docked at the port (17 December), but no troops landed.
 The presence of these ships, however, encouraged Polish and Russian officers to create volunteer units.
 With the arrival of Directorate forces in the outskirts of the city on 24 December, these units took refuge in the port, under allied protection.
 The city was left in the hands of units led by Symon Petliura, who maintained an uneasy truce with Denikin.